-VSTE will recognize and honor one leader and one teacher* in Virginia who have demonstrated outstanding achievement and leadership in implementing technology to improve education.
+VSTE will recognize and honor one technology coach in Virginia who has demonstrated outstanding achievement and leadership in implementing technology to improve education.
 Award recipients will be selected from a pool of nominations submitted by VSTE members from around Virginia.
-Nominations for 2016 will be accepted from August 15 to October 1, 2016.
-Winners will be announced in mid-October 2016, and will receive a complimentary registration for the annual conference in Virginia Beach where they will be recognized for their achievement.

-Please review the appropriate rubric when preparing nomination materials.
+The Awards Committee uses the ISTE standards as the basis for judging the Outstanding Technology Coach awards.
+Please review the appropriate standards when preparing nomination materials.
 Nominees are rated solely using criteria identified in the rubric.

 The review committee will include VSTE board members and previous winners.

 Patrick Hausammann, Clarke County Public Schools